LordZerror/LordZerror/README.md

 - 👋 Hi, I’m @LordZerror
 - 👀 I’m interested in C, C++, Java and Python for Data Science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
 - 📫 How to reach me kaushal16103@gmail.com
 <!---- 💞️ I’m looking to collaborate on ...
 --->